October 18th is No Beard Day and Chocolate Cupcake Day.

 From space to film and TV and disasters and law we have covered it all right here on this special day, October 18th.

 Did you know that on this day in 1929, Canada legally declared women as “persons”?
 Before this, there was a debate about which “persons” could sit in the senate, and women had been excluded.

-Keep reading for more facts about October 18
+Keep reading for more interesting facts about October 18th in history!

 On this day astronauts Christina Koch and Jessica Meir stepped foot in space to fix a device on the International Space station.